-Welcome to our Events Calendar roundup for the month of February!
+Welcome to our Events Calendar roundup for the month of August!
 The Events Calendar can be found on the OTW website and is open to submissions by anyone with news of an event.
 These can be viewed by event-type, such as Academic Conferences, Fan Events and Fests, Legal Events, OTW Events, or Technology Events taking place around the world.

 Calls for Papers this month come from:

 - The Journal of Fandom Studies Special Issue on Ethics in Fan Studies.
 This special issue aims to examine these and related questions: What should ethics in fan studies look like?
 Do we need a standard ethical framework?
 How should fan studies scholars approach ethical issues in their work?
 What does the future of the field hold?
 Submit proposals for papers (250-400 words) by August 15.